20 Things Both Cops and Citizens Should Know

 Of course, there are some bad cops too.
 But let’s call a spade a spade and recognize that if we want to fix the problem, we must first accurately identify the problem.
 The truth is that people (of all races) have been thrown into a divide that seemingly blinds us to the realities that ALL citizens seem to face.

 Let me begin with a question.
 When the red and blue lights are shining in your rear-view mirror, do you feel a sense of comfort or anxiety?
 The chances are good that you feel alarmed, and that should tell you something because that question wasn’t pointed at a race.
-When you hear stories of someone who was asleep in his bed, being shot and killed by a police officer who opened fire from outside his house, your trust is rightfully shaken.
+When you hear stories of someone asleep in his bed being shot and killed by a police officer who opened fire outside his house, your trust is rightfully shaken.
 However, when you have a problem, the police are probably who you are going to call.
 It’s an odd mix of emotions, for sure.

 Officers are sometimes presented with a variety of issues that test them to the core.
 However, this does not somehow elevate them from other Americans.
 This is important to remember.
-Of course, it’s hard to really remember something if you were never taught it.
+Of course, it’s hard to remember something if you were never taught it.
 So considering our current educational system and the lack of Constitutional training in most law enforcement departments, I present to you twenty things that both law enforcement and the average citizen should keep in mind.

 1. Becoming a Cop is a Choice

-Law enforcement is only a job and becoming a law enforcement officer is simply a choice.
+Law enforcement is only a job; becoming a law enforcement officer is simply a choice.
 Angels didn’t come down from heaven and tap these people for the task.
 As such, any of them can choose NOT to be in law enforcement if they find that the job is too difficult.

 The point I am making is that individuals in law enforcement could have very well ended up working in almost any other profession.
 They are not special in this regard.
 Hence, they should not be treated as though they are better than anyone else or have special privileges that others do not.
 We are all Americans.
 A citizen on either side of that badge deserves respect if that respect is reciprocated.